hzeller/beagleg/README.md

       G-Code: it reads G-Code and emits the necessary machine commands.
       Used in the `send-gcode` binary.

-## Machine control binary
-To control a machine with G-Code, use `send-gcode`.
-This interpreter either takes a filename or a TCP port to listen on.

-    Usage: ./send-gcode [options] [<gcode-filename>]
-    Options:
-      --steps-mm <axis-steps>   : steps/mm, comma separated (Default 160,160,160,40,0, ...).
-      --max-feedrate <rate> (-m): Max. feedrate per axis (mm/s), comma separated (Default: 200,200,90,0, ...).
-      --accel <accel>       (-a): Acceleration per axis (mm/s^2), comma separated (Default 4000,4000,1000,10000,0, ...).
-      --motor-output-mapping    : Motor index (=string pos) mapped to which axis.
-                                  Axis letter or '_' for no mapping.
-(Default: 'XYZEABC') --port <port>         (-p): Listen on this TCP port.
-      --bind-addr <bind-ip> (-b): Bind to this IP (Default: 0.0.0.0).
-      -f <factor>               : Print speed factor (Default 1.0).
-      -n                        : Dryrun; don't send to motors (Default: off).
-      -P                        : Verbose: Print motor commands (Default: off).
-      -S                        : Synchronous: don't queue (Default: off).
-      -R                        : Repeat file forever.
-All comma separated axis values are in the sequence X,Y,Z,E,A,B,C You can either specify --port <port> to listen for commands or give a filename

-The G-Code understands axes X, Y, Z, E, A, B, C and maps them to stepper [0..6], which can be changed with the `--motor-output-mapping` flag.

-### Configuration tip
-For a particular machine, you might have some settings you always want to use, and maybe add some comments.
-So create a file that contains all the command line options

-    $ cat type-a.config
-    # Configuration for Type-A machine series 1, Motors @ 28V
-    --steps-mm 75.075,150.14,800   # x has half the steps than y --max-feedrate 900,900,90
-    --accel 18000,8000,1500
-    --motor-output-mapping XZY

-Now, you can invoke `send-gcode` like this

-    sudo ./send-gcode $(sed 's/#.*//g' type-a.config) --port 4444

-or, simpler, if you don't have any comments:

-    sudo ./send-gcode $(cat type-a.config) --port 4444

-The `sed` command dumps the configuration, but removes the comment characters.

-### Examples

-    sudo ./send-gcode -f 10 -m 1000 -R myfile.gcode

-Output the file `myfile.gcode` in 10x the original speed, with a feedrate capped at 1000mm/s.
-Repeat this file forever (say you want to stress-test).

-    sudo ./send-gcode --port 4444

-Listen on TCP port 4444 for incoming connections and execute G-Codes over this line.
-So you could use `telnet beaglebone-hostname 4444` to have an interactive session or send a file with `socat`:

-     cat myfile.gcode | socat -t5 - TCP4:beaglebone-hostname:4444

-Use `socat`, don't use the ancient `nc` (netcat) - its buffering seems to be broken so that it can get stuck.
-With `socat`, it should be possible to connect to a pseudo-terminal in case your printer-software only talks to a terminal (haven't tried that yet, please let me know if it works).

-Note, there can only be one open TCP connection at any given time.

-## G-Code stats binary
-There is a binary `gcode-print-stats` to extract information from the G-Code file e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

-    Usage: ./gcode-print-stats [options] <gcode-file> [<gcode-file> ..]
-    Options:
-            -m <max-feedrate> : Maximum feedrate in mm/s -f <factor>       : Speedup-factor for print
-    Use filename '-' for stdin.

-The output is in column form, so you can use standard tools to process them.
-For instance, from a bunch of gcode files, find the one that takes the longest time

-    ./gcode-print-stats *.gcode | sort -k2 -n

-## Pinout

-These are the GPIO bits associated with the motor outputs.
-The actual physical pins are all over the place on the Beaglebone Black extension headers P8 and P9, see table below.

-Before we can use all pins, we need to tell the Beaglebone Black pin multiplexer which we're going to use for GPIO.
-For that, we need to install a device tree overlay.
-Just run the script beagleg-cape-pinmux.sh as root

-    sudo ./beagleg-cape-pinmux.sh

-Now, all pins are mapped to be used by beagleg.
-This is the pinout

-    Axis G-Code name  |  X     Y     Z     E     A      B     C   <unassigned>
-    Step     : GPIO-0 |  2,    3,    4,    5,    7,    14,   15,   20
-           BBB Header |P9-22 P9-21 P9-18 P9-17 P9-42A P9-26 P9-24 P9-41A
-                      |
-    Direction: GPIO-1 | 12,   13,   14,   15,    16,    17,  18,   19
-           BBB Header |P8-12 P8-11 P8-16 P8-15 P9-15 P9-23  P9-14 P9-16

-Motor enable for all motors is on `GPIO-1`, bit 28, P9-12 (The mapping right now was done because these are consecutive GPIO pins that can be used, but the mapping to P9-42A (P11-22) and P9-41A (P11-21) should probably move to an unambiguated pin)

-For your electrical interface: note this is 3.3V level (and assume not more than ~4mA).
-The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

-Here is my experimental manual cape
-![Manual Cape][manual-cape]

-This allows to plug in a RAMPS driver.
-At the middle/bottom of the test board you see a headpone connector: many of the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

 ## Build
 The Makefile is assuming that you build this either on the Beaglebone Black directly, or using a cross compiler (see Makefile).